joetache4/homophones/README.md

 - https://web.archive.org/web/20180618173135/http://people.sc.fsu.edu/~jburkardt/fun/wordplay/multinyms.html

 ## TODO
-- Filter out words that violate rules under "Excluded words" section.
+- Filter out words that violate rules under the "Excluded words" section.
 Particularly, jargon and obsolete words.
 - Throw out currency names like *réis* and *birr*?
-Maybe add "foreign words" to blacklist, if they're not already banned for not being English.
+Maybe add "foreign words" to the blacklist, if they're not already banned for not being English.
 - Allow single letters?
 Are they considered "words"?
+- Include homophones that are spelled the same?